Mont King and Mont Condor Hiking Guide

 From Montreal: about a 1h20 drive (90 km).

-From the Mont-Tremblant area: about a 35-to-45-minute drive, depending if you are leaving from the town of Mont-Tremblant (south of Lac Mercier) or the ski resort area (north of Lac Mercier).
+From the Mont-Tremblant area: about a 35-to-45-minute drive, depending on whether you are leaving from the town of Mont-Tremblant (south of Lac Mercier) or the ski resort area (north of Lac Mercier).

 From Ottawa: about a 2h10 drive (210 km).